marcogambetta/SHAHEEN-DAR/DOCUMENTATION/SEGY_TROUBLESHOOTING.md

 10) Assuming initial and final acquisition times report constant shifts, apply the shift to have a unique time origin.

     In the case of time shift drifting the procedure is complex and a tailored script must be created.

+<h2>Source - AUV lack of synchronisation</h2>
+It may happen that AUV and SOURCE time axis are not synchronized, which means there is a constant time shift between the clocks.

+Because AUV, DAR, and SOURCE **must** be synchronized this issue has to be solved.

+<h3>Check the correctness</h3>
+The potential time displacement can be verified using the propagation of sound waves in seawater.
+Since the speed of sound in seawater is constant at the scale of the transformation considered, the arrival time of the wave front at a given receiver can be calculated.
+This must correspond to the actual burst of energy recorded.